 - Commercial Combi Ovens

 A commercial combi oven is a combination of a convection oven and steamer.
 As a convection oven, fans circulate heated air throughout the cavity, providing quickly and evenly cooked food.
-Steaming uses steam made by water and heat, producing food that preserves its color and flavor.
+Steaming uses steam made from water and heat, producing food that preserves its color and flavor.
 So when a commercial combination oven blends them, the result is perfection—moist, flavorful food with no shrinkage.
-So, it eliminates the need for extra equipment by combining them in one, which saves your money and space.
+So, it eliminates the need for extra equipment by combining them into one, which saves your money and space.

 - Commercial Conveyor Oven

 Commercial conveyor ovens have a conveyor belt, as the name suggests, where you put food, and the belt transports it through the oven that is heated mainly with convection.
 This system is ideal for high volume businesses as it produces a high amount of food in less time with adjustable temperature and continually working.
 The results will be consistent because time and temperature can be set depending on the type of food.
 You can use your time after putting the food on the belt since the food will be on the other side of the oven when it is ready.
 So it will reduce the labor and give you perfectly cooked dishes.